itsalexis962/itsalexis962.github.io/_pages/home.md

 ---
 permalink: /
-excerpt: ""The thing that makes you exceptional, if you are at all, is inevitably that which must also make you lonely." "
+excerpt: "The thing that makes you exceptional, if you are at all, is inevitably that which must also make you lonely."
 title: " "
 header:
   overlay_image: /assets/SF.jpg